naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/7.Practice-Exam-1/practe.exam.1.md

 A. A.

 19. IMG
-A. A.
+A. B.

 20. When a switch receives a frame, what does it use to make a forwarding decision?
-- A. Destination MAC address in the frame - B. Source MAC address in the frame
+- A. Destination MAC address in the frame
+- B. Source MAC address in the frame
 - C. Source IP address in the frame
 - D. Destination IP address in the frame